Understanding Piles: A Complete Guide to Causes, Symptoms, and Treatment

 • Maintain a healthy weight

-What Happens If You Ignore Piles?
+What Happens If You Ignore Piles

 Untreated piles can lead to:

-• Constant pain and discomfort
+• Chronic pain and irritation

-• Thrombosis (clot formation)
+• Thrombosis (blood clot formation)

-• Skin tags or irritation
+• Skin tags or infections

-• Fistulas or abscesses in extreme cases
+• Fistulas or abscesses in severe cases

 When to Get Medical Help

-• Pain is severe or constant
+• Pain becomes intense or persistent

 Are Piles Curable?